Campaign with us to unlock drugs

 Drugs can often be found to be an effective treatment for a disease for which they weren’t originally licensed to treat.
 If the patent has expired on them however, there is no financial incentive for a pharmaceutical company to seek a new license, as they would no longer have the monopoly on the drug.

-As part of our strategy to double survival, halve the harm and ultimately defeat brain tumours, we are working to ensure everyone has the same access to high quality treatment, care and information regardless of postcode, age or tumour type.
+As part of our strategy to double survival, halve the harm and ultimately defeat brain tumours, we are working to defeat healthcare inequality and ensure everyone has the same access to high quality treatment, care and information – regardless of postcode, age or tumour type.
 As a result, we are supporting the Off-Patent Drugs Bill, championed by Breast Cancer Now, which would address one of these barriers to treatment and put the responsibility on the government to seek licenses for off-patent drugs.

 Once a drug has been developed, tested and approved it is granted a license to treat a specific condition.
 It will also have a patent which is typically sought by the developer and gives exclusive rights to production.
 Patents typically last 20 years and upon expiration the drug is no longer deemed financially competitive, meaning that investment in a new license would no longer be cost effective.